Brisbane-developed software powers new PCCW Global SD-WAN service

 Qld government’s role

 Trade & Investment Queensland (TIQ) says it assisted Console Connect to locate a handful of staff to Brisbane in February 2015.
-Then, following a meeting between then Queensland premier Annastacia Palaszczuk and Console Connect founder Jef Graham at a June 2015 trade mission to San Francisco, the Department of State Development’s Industry Attraction team convinced Console Connect to locate its expanding global research and development (R&D) operations in Brisbane.
+Then, following a meeting between then Queensland premier Annastacia Palaszczuk and Console Connect founder Al Burgio at a June 2015 trade mission to San Francisco, the Department of State Development’s Industry Attraction team convinced Console Connect to locate its expanding global research and development (R&D) operations in Brisbane.

 When it announced the move in December 2017, the Queensland Government said: “Console Connect emerged in 2011 as a start-up backed by big-name venture capital firms in California. … The company now has 120 employees split equally between locations in Australia, North America and the UK, with the global software development team based in Brisbane.”